hsri-pf9/pf9-du/bbone/bbmaster/README.md

 Returns a description for the host with the provided host id.
 The 'info' field contains information about the host's hardware and OS.
-Valid values for 'status' are 'ok', 'converging', 'errors', and 'missing'.
+Valid values for 'status' are 'ok', 'converging', 'retrying', 'failed', and 'missing'.
 The 'apps' field describes the currently installed pf9 applications and their configuration.
+The 'desired_apps' field only exists for the 'converging', 'retrying' and 'failed' states, and describes the pf9 application state that the host is attempting to converge towards.

 Example: